-We created these audio tracks to help people feel better, to recover from stress and
+We created the Positive Mental Training audio programme to help people feel better and recover from stress and depression by building resilience and developing positive feelings.

 We all have within us powerful personal resources which can be released through skills training.
 Our emotions are inseparably linked to our body; if our body is tense then our mind senses threat and tells us to withdraw from connecting with others, so we lose the emotional support this can give us and can spiral downwards to low mood and depression.